Connect with us

 5. Genuine repentance

-When the guilty spouse has stopped communicating with his/her lover and has opened their phone and password the next is to turn a new leaf.
+When the guilty spouse has stopped communicating with his/her lover and has opened their phone and password, the next step is to turn a new leaf.
 They must be willing to repent and stop having affairs.

-Genuine repentance is important for the spouse that was betrayed to heal from the hurt.
+Genuine repentance is important for the spouse who was betrayed to heal from the hurt.
 If they are not genuinely remorseful it will be difficult for the marriage to work again.

 6. Managing triggers

-Once the trigger comes, your anger is usually filled with rage and your spouse might be defensive in the process.
+Once the trigger comes, your anger is usually full of rage, and your spouse might be defensive in the process.

-The very first thing to do is to decide which trigger to share and the one to deal with on your own.
+The first step is to decide which trigger to share and which one to deal with on your own.

-This is because some triggers are mild while some are severe that would need you to share with someone that can help you.
+This is because some triggers are mild, while some are severe, and you would need to share them with someone who can help you.

-If these triggers are handled properly they will go away with time, but if it’s not well managed it will increase.
+If these triggers are handled properly, they will disappear with time, but if they’re not well managed, they will increase.

 7. Lessons learned